donnemartin/saws/README.md

 ### Docker Installation

 `SAWS` can be run from via docker without any other dependencies installed.
-This is ideal for conflicting Python versions etc. Assuming docker is installed and configured, the docker image can be built by running `docker build -t saws .` in a directory containt the [Dockerfile](Dockerfile).
+This is ideal for conflicting Python versions etc. Assuming docker is installed and configured, the docker image can be built by running `docker build -t saws .` in a directory containing the [Dockerfile](Dockerfile).
 `SAWS` can then be run via
 ```
 docker run -it -e AWS_ACCESS_KEY_ID=<key> -e AWS_SECRET_ACCESS_KEY=<secret> -e AWS_DEFAULT_REGION=<region> saws